KIT-MRT/future-motion/README.md

 The model definition is in `future_motion/models/ac_retro_motion.py`.
 The base config for the Waymo Open dataset is in `future_motion/configs/model/ac_retro_motion.yaml`.
 For our SMoE model, the ped expert is trained using the base config.
 For the veh expert change `model.motion_decoder.n_pred: 18`, `post_processing.waymo.topk_after_mpa_nms: True` and `post_processing.waymo.topk_aggregate_conf: True`.
 For the cyc expert change `train_metric.w_pos: [1, 1, 10]`, `train_metric.w_conf: [1, 1, 10]` and `loss_weight_dbl_decoding: 2`.

 After training, download the best checkpoints from wandb and adapt the paths in `future_motion/configs/models/expert_models.yaml` to test the SMoE model.

+To issue a turn right instruction pass `edit_pred_0=True` to the forward method of RetroMotion.
+More types of instructions will be released soon.

 </details>